A novel efficient structure-preserving exponential integrator for Hamiltonian systems: The new linearly implicit structure-preserving symmetric method

-Before presenting the second main theorem about the energy behaviour of EKahan method, we give the following lemma showing a property shared by a general exponential integrator based on the variational constant formula applied to the semilinear system \eqref{semilinear HODE}.
-The proof of this lemma is inspired by Theorem 1 in \cite{Wuxinyuan2016}. \begin{lemma} For the semilinear system \eqref{semilinear HODE}, any exponential integrator with the form
+which proves the stated estimate with $C_1=C$ and $C_2=2C_{\rm loc}/C$. \end{proof} Before presenting the second main theorem about the energy behaviour of EKahan method, we give the following lemma showing a property shared by a general exponential integrator based on the variation of constant formula applied to the semilinear system \eqref{semilinear HODE}.
+The proof of this lemma is inspired by Theorem 1 in \cite{Wuxinyuan2016}. \begin{lemma} For system \eqref{semilinear HODE}, any exponential integrator of the form

 satisfies the following equation